Mosquito Coast: Annexation to Nicaragua

 When in 1894, Rigoberto Cabezas led a campaign to annex the reserve, natives responded with vigorous protest, an appeal to Britain to protect them, and more militant resistance – to little avail.
 The situation was such that, from July 6 to August 7, the US occupied Bluefields to 'protect US interests'.
-After enjoying almost complete autonomy for fourteen years, on 20 November 1894 their territory formally became incorporated into that of the republic of Nicaragua by Nicaraguan president José Santos Zelaya.
-The former Mosquito Coast was established as the Nicaraguan department of Zelaya.
-During the 1980s, the department was dissolved and substituted by the North Atlantic Autonomous Region (RAAN) and South Atlantic Autonomous Region (RAAS), autonomous regions with a certain degree of self-government.
+After enjoying almost complete autonomy for fourteen years, on 20 November 1894 their territory was incorporated into that of the republic of Nicaragua by Nicaraguan president José Santos Zelaya.
+Most of the central region of Mosquitia was established as the Zelaya Department.
+During the 1980s, the department was dissolved and substituted by the North Atlantic Autonomous Region (RAAN) and South Atlantic Autonomous Region (RAAS).
 Those regions were renamed the North Caribbean Coast Autonomous Region (RACCN) and the South Caribbean Coast Autonomous Region (RACCS) in 2014.

-Miskito under Nicaragua
+Mosquitia under Nicaragua

-The Miskito continued to enjoy a certain autonomy under Nicaragua, though there was considerable tension between the claims of the government and those of the indigenous people.
+The Miskito continued to enjoy a certain autonomy under Nicaragua, though there was considerable tension between the claims of the government and those of the Indigenous people.
 This tension was expressed openly during Sandinista rule, which sought greater state control.
-The Miskito were strong supporters of U.S. efforts to undermine the Sandinistas and were important allies of the Contras.
+The people of Mosquitia were strong supporters of U.S. efforts to undermine the Sandinistas and were important allies of the Contras.